Surgical Procedures: Whipple Procedure (Pancreaticoduodenectomy)

 What is a Whipple procedure and how is it performed?

-A Whipple procedure is a surgery that can be used to treat some cases of pancreatic cancer.
+A Whipple procedure (pancreaticoduodenectomy) is a surgery used to treat some cases of pancreatic cancer.
 There are two types of Whipple procedures commonly used:

-• Standard Whipple (pancreaticoduodenectomy): Removal of the pancreatic head (and at times the body), gallbladder, bile duct, and a part of both the stomach (pylorus), small intestine (duodenum), and nearby lymph nodes.
+• Standard Whipple: This is the removal of the pancreatic head (and at times the body), gallbladder, bile duct, and a part of the stomach (pylorus), small intestine (duodenum), and nearby lymph nodes.
 The pancreas that is left will continue to make digestive juices and insulin.

 • Pylorus Preserving Whipple: This is the same as a standard Whipple, but the pylorus (the opening from the stomach to the small intestine) is left in place.

-During these procedures, the remaining common bile duct and pancreas will be connected to the small intestine.
+During these procedures, the remaining common bile duct and pancreas are connected to the small intestine.
 This is done so that pancreatic enzymes and bile can pass through to the small intestine.

-A Whipple procedure can be done to treat some cases of:
+A Whipple can be done to treat some cases of:

 • Pancreatic head cancer.